How Ozempic Works: GLP-1 Receptor Agonism, Blood Glucose Control, and Appetite Regulation

 Blood Glucose Lowering: The Pancreatic Effects

-Beta-cell effects (insulin secretion):
+Beta-cell effects (insulin release):

-Alpha-cell effects (glucagon suppression):
+Alpha-cell effects (lowering glucagon):

 Net glycaemic impact:

-In SUSTAIN trials, Ozempic 1 mg reduced HbA1c by 16 to 18 mmol/mol (1.5 to 1.8%) from a typical baseline of 64 mmol/mol (8.0%).
-Fasting plasma glucose fell by approximately 2.0 mmol/L.
+In the SUSTAIN trials, Ozempic 1 mg lowered HbA1c by 16 to 18 mmol/mol (1.5 to 1.8%).
+A typical starting point was 64 mmol/mol (8.0%).
+Fasting plasma glucose dropped by about 2.0 mmol/L.

 Appetite Suppression and Central Nervous System Effects